The correct machine settings maximize comfort and benefits

 Some reformers will have removable shoulder rests like the Balanced Body Allegro 2 reformer, which can be helpful for some exercises or if you need to stack the reformer.
 The padded sides of the headrests always face the front of the reformer.

 There are a lot of moving parts in a reformer, which allow you to customize the reformer.
-You should take some time to make sure that you have the reformer setup correctly for your own body and at your practice level, so you can maximize the benefits of a Pilates session.
+You should take some time to make sure that you have the reformer setup correctly, with the right Pilates machine settings for your own body and at your practice level, so you can maximize the benefits of a Pilates session.
 If the reformer is not correctly set up before you start, then you may not reap the full benefits of an exercise or you may feel uncomfortable or cramped.